cyberbit/telem/docs/reference/input/bigger-reactors/Reactor.md

 ### Energy

 ::: warning Passive reactor only
-The energy metrics are only available for passive reactors.
+Energy metrics are only available for passive reactors.
 :::

 <MetricTable